tensorflow/swift-apis/README.md

 #### CMake

+*Note: CMake support is experimental and under development.*

 CMake 3.15.1 or newer is required.
 In-tree builds are not supported.

 If `swiftc` is not in your `PATH`, you must specify the path to it using `-D